-- The parties will be subject to an assessment of hearing session fees for hearing sessions already held. - If NASD receives a settlement or withdrawal notice 10 days or fewer [that a claim is settled or withdrawn within 10 calendar days of] prior to the date that the hearing on the merits under Rule 12600 is scheduled to begin, parties that paid a filing fee under Rule 12900 will not be entitled to any refund of the filing fee. - The parties will also be responsible for any fee or costs incurred under Rules 12502, 12513, 12601, or 12606 in connection with such hearings.
-If a case is settled or withdrawn and the parties' agreement fails to allocate such fees and costs, the fees and costs will be allocated as provided by Rule 12701[(c)] (b). - [If a case is withdrawn, the panel will allocate such fees and costs in accordance with Rule 12702(c).]
+- The parties will be subject to an assessment of hearing session fees for hearing sessions already held. - If NASD receives a settlement or withdrawal notice 10 days or fewer prior to the date that the hearing on the merits under Rule 12600 is scheduled to begin, parties that paid a filing fee under Rule 12900 will not be entitled to any refund of the filing fee. - The parties will also be responsible for any fee or costs incurred under Rules 12502, 12513, 12601, or 12606 in connection with such hearings.
+If a case is settled or withdrawn and the parties' agreement fails to allocate such fees and costs, the fees and costs will be allocated as provided by Rule 12701(b).